-A heavily religious woman and a closet drinker, Mrs. Grace Merriweather is "the most devout lady in Maycomb" (24.25).
+A heavily religious woman, Mrs. Grace Merriweather is "the most devout lady in Maycomb" (24.25).
 We know she's devout, because she's intent on saving (as in, converting) the Mrunas, an imaginary African tribe—or at least to talking up their white savior, J. Grimes Everett.
 She's also committed to making sure her African-American servants live Christian lives.

 "Gertrude, I tell you there's nothing more distracting than a sulky darky.
 Their mouths go down to here.
 Just ruins your day to have one of 'em in the kitchen.
 You know what I said to my Sophy, Gertrude?
 I said, 'Sophy,' I said, 'you simply are not being a Christian today.
 Jesus Christ never went around grumbling and complaining,' and you know, it did her good.
 She took her eyes off that floor and said, 'Nome, Miz Merriweather, Jesus never went around grumblin'.'
 I tell you, Gertrude, you never ought to let an opportunity go by to witness for the Lord."
 (24.43)